 In the late 1990’s, the town earmarked some money to build a new bridge here; one that would spark town pride and speak to its rich history.
-It is 476 feet long and cost $13 million (each frog cost $50K).
-The brass frogs are 11 feet tall on top of the huge spools. n 2002, the Federal Highway Administration awarded the Frog Bridge an Honorable Mention for Excellence in Highway Design, in the category of Historic Preservation.
+It is 476 feet long and cost $13 million (each frog was $50K).
+The brass frogs are 11 feet tall on top of the huge spools.
+In 2002, the Federal Highway Administration awarded the Frog Bridge an Honorable Mention for Excellence in Highway Design, in the category of Historic Preservation.
 Leo Jensen of Ivoryton, Connecticut is the sculptor of the frogs.

-Blah, blah, blah… what about the dang frogs?!
+Blah, blah, blah… why the dang frogs?!
 This harks back to the legend of the Frog Fight, a harrowing night in 1754 when townspeople rushed outside with their muskets to defend themselves from an unseen screeching menace.
 The next morning, they discovered scores of dead frogs, who had fought for the last remaining puddles of water in a drought-stricken lake.

 The frogs have catapulted the bridge to the forefront of American roadside kitsch (if such a thing exists).
 Bill Griffith even devoted a “Zippy the Pinhead” comic strip to the bridge in June 2001.
 It also speaks to the downfall of Willimantic as well.